lumeland/lume.land/plugins/_bundler.md

 - **extensions**: Array with the extensions of the files that this plugin will handle.
 By default is `[".js", ".ts"]`.
-- **sourceMap**: Set `true` to generate a source map file that will be saved in the same place but with the `.map` extension appended.
-For example, the file `my/script.js` will generate the sourcemap file `my/script.js.map`.
 - **options**: The options available in [`Deno.EmitOptions`](https://doc.deno.land/deno/unstable/~/Deno.EmitOptions)